 - Something to keep the kids entertained.
 This could be books, toys, a game console, or even some movies.

 - Expect to take frequent breaks along the way if you’re road tripping abroad.
 Google Maps might say you can reach a destination in a day or two, but it doesn’t account for stops.
 And you will need to stop for food, bathroom breaks, and rest.

 Different regions have different traffic laws, road hazards, and drivers.
 No matter where you travel, it’s best to keep that in mind in order to stay focused on the road, aware of your surroundings, and cognizant of your own physical and mental health.

 Pay attention, do your research, and stay safe so you can focus on enjoying your family holiday.

-Ryan B. Bormaster is the managing attorney at Bormaster Law.
+Guest post: Ryan B. Bormaster is the managing attorney at Bormaster Law.
 The law firm practices in a number of areas but specializes in 18 Wheeler Accidents, Accidents with Commercial Vehicles such as Work Trucks and Catastrophic Injuries of all kinds.

 Copyright 2019 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.